Onurtaci/appointment-system-frontend/README.md

-# Medical Appointment System - Frontend
+# Appointment System - Frontend

 A React-based frontend application for managing medical appointments between doctors and patients.